gianmillare/Android-Fiftygram/README.md

 ----------------------------------------------------------------------------------------------------------------

-Preview: This is an image of the homepage.
+Preview 1: This is an image of the homepage.
 Users will be able to choose a photo that they upload via Android's built-in libraries.

 <div align="center">
 <img src="images/1.png">